vamzeee/vamzeee/README.md

 - 👋 Hey, I’m @vamzeee
-- 👀 I’m interested in working on new projects to get better at programming
+- 👀 I’m really into smart contracts (blockchain in general tbh) at the moment
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on anything that helps me learn new things
+- 💞️ I’m looking to collaborate on Java/Spring applications
-- 📫 Reach out to me on LinkedIn at https://www.linkedin.com/in/vamsee-meduri/
+- 📫 Reach out to me at https://www.linkedin.com/in/vamsee-meduri/

 <!---
 vamzeee/vamzeee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.